These Days (Rascal Flatts song): Recording

 After the completion of recording for Melt, the band learned there was money in the recording budget for several more songs.
 They then recorded "Love You Out Loud" and "These Days" and being so impressed by the latter they replaced a song they wrote from the album with it.

 Music video

 The music video was directed by Deaton-Flanigen Productions in the summer of 2002.
-Bassist Jay DeMarcus met his future wife Allison Alderson, who plays LeVox's love interest in the video, on the set of the video.
+DeMarcus met his future wife Allison Alderson, who portrays LeVox's love interest in the video, during filming.
+The clip won Group/Duo Video of the Year at the 2003 CMT Flameworthy Awards, the first of what would be seven consecutive wins for Rascal Flatts in that category.
+It was also nominated for Video of the Year and Hottest Male Video of the Year.

 Chart performance

 "These Days" debuted at number 48 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 29, 2002.